qmk/qmk_firmware/docs/feature_auto_shift.md

 ## Using Auto Shift Setup

-This will enable you to define three keys temporailiy to increase, decrease and report your `AUTO_SHIFT_TIMEOUT`.
+This will enable you to define three keys temporarily to increase, decrease and report your `AUTO_SHIFT_TIMEOUT`.

 ### Setup